This article was written by guest author, Karen Stiller. Check out her new book The Minister’s Wife now!

 Anne of Green Gables by Lucy Maude Montgomery

 Oh Anne.
 I don’t know if it was this book I read as my rabbit toy burned beside me, but it might have been.
 Anne the rascal, Anne the beloved orphan who did not fit in, but found a home.
 I still remember my thrill touring Green Gables on Prince Edward Island as a child and then later as a teen.
 That beautiful island, where the novel is set, of which we Canadians are so proud.

 Anne of Green Gables was one of the childhood treasures that introduced me to literature, the power of a great story and the abiding love found in community.
 “Kindred spirits are not so scarce as I used to think.
 It’s splendid to find out there are so many of them in the world,” Anne wisely remarks.
 Amen to that.

 Karen Stiller is a writer with more than twenty years of experience.
-She serves as a senior editor of the Canadian magazine Faith Today and as a journalist who has shared stories from refugee camps in South Sudan and Uganda, the slums of Senegal, and the countryside of Cambodia.
+She serves as a senior editor of the Canadian magazine Faith Today and as a journalist who has shared stories from refugee camps in South Sudan and Uganda, Senegal, and Cambodia.
 Her work has appeared in Reader’s Digest and The Walrus, among other publications.
 She moderates the Religion and Society Series at the University of Toronto, a debate between leading atheists and theologians.
 Karen holds a master of fine arts in creative non-fiction from University of King’s College, Halifax.
 She lives in Ottawa, Canada.

 Karen Stiller’s memoir in essays, The Minister’s Wife, is available where books are sold.